Valuation Methods: A Guide

 There are essentially two market approaches to valuing a business.

-The first relies on finding comparable publicly-traded companies, analyzing price/earnings ratios and other value indicators, establishing an average, and applying it to the subject company.
+The first relies on finding comparable companies, analyzing price/earnings ratios and other value indicators, establishing an average, and applying it to the subject company.
 This is obviously a very imprecise way to assess value, due in part to the fact that markets can under- or over-value companies.
 Also, it is hard to estimate how much the difference in multiples among similar companies is due to individual company specific factors.

-There are several drawbacks to this approach.
+There are several drawbacks to the market approach.
 In many situations, the market may not be active enough to provide sales data on comparable properties, and there may not be credible sources to provide independent verification of value.
 For valuation of large, complex, income-producing properties, a thorough analysis of similar transactions is complicated; not only are there fewer of these transactions, but information related to the economic factors which influenced the decisions of buyers in those transactions is not available through public records.
 These types of transactions often include purchase of intangible assets such as trademarks, patents, favorable contracts, trade secrets, and customer relationships.
 The actual fair value of these assets is opaque to an outsider who was not involved in the sale.

 To be useful for comparison purposes, the sale price of a comparable company should identify its value components—tangible versus intangible assets, real versus personal property, and taxable versus non-taxable assets.
 Even if the appraiser can allocate the different elements of value, the complexity of factors may make the sale a less reliable indicator of enterprise value.
 And even if all the necessary information is available, the process of making value adjustments to the comparables and the subject company is subjective, and thus, produces a valuation that is not as solidly defensible as one calculated via a different valuation technique.